SharePoint/sp-dev-docs/docs/solution-guidance/multigeo-introduction.md

 > [!NOTE]
 > OneDrive Online Multi-Geo features are not designed to optimize performance.
 They are designed to meet data residency requirements.

-The following are key terms related to the OneDrive and SharePoint Online Multi-Geo Preview:
+The following are key terms related to the OneDrive and SharePoint Online Multi-Geo:

 - **Tenant**: An organization’s representation in Office 365, typically with one or more domains.
 For example, contoso.com.

 - **Geo location (or instance)**: A Multi-Geo tenant can have multiple geo locations (or instances) associated with it.
 Resources such as mailboxes or drives can be stored in these locations.
-For example, Contoso is a OneDrive and SharePoint Online Multi-Geo Preview tenant with three geo locations: NAM, EUR, and APC.
+For example, Contoso is a OneDrive and SharePoint Online Multi-Geo tenant with three geo locations: NAM, EUR, and APC.

 - **Preferred Data Location (PDL)**: A property set by the Azure AD administrator for the user or group object that Office 365 services use to provision the corresponding data-at-rest resources (mailbox, OneDrive, groups sites, and so on).

-If you're developing new applications that need to work in a OneDrive and SharePoint Online Multi-Geo Preview tenant, or if you need to update your existing applications to be Multi-Geo-aware, use the content in the following table to learn more.
+If you're developing new applications that need to work in a OneDrive and SharePoint Online Multi-Geo tenant, or if you need to update your existing applications to be Multi-Geo-aware, use the content in the following table to learn more.

 <br/>